 Pan-seared duck is another preparation of duck that works well with the classic Pinot Noir pairing.
 Pan-searing a duck breast offers a lighter taste than other styles of cooking so a lighter style of red wine works well here.
 Pinot Noir has lower tannins so it won’t overpower the dish but a good acidity balances the fat in the duck.
 Gamay Noir, from Beaujolais or Niagara, would also work well here.

 Want to learn more about food and wine pairing?
-Book a Wine & Charcuterie Tour with Winery Guys Tours for a guided experience through wineries in Niagara-on-the-Lake, including a curated wine and charcuterie tasting.
+Book a Wine Tasting and Lunch Tour with Winery Guys Tours for a guided experience through wineries in Niagara-on-the-Lake, including a curated wine and charcuterie tasting.
 Don’t miss out—reserve your experience today and savour the perfect blend of flavour and relaxation!
 Book Now.